jylisadoney/soc/4-journals.md

 If we don't have the full-text of an article you need, request it for **free** via <a href ="https://www.lib.uidaho.edu/services/ill/" target="_blank">Interlibrary Loan</a>.

-## Confirm if a Journal is Peer-Reviewed
+## Confirm if a journal is peer-reviewed
 Once you select a journal, you can use a library database to confirm that it is peer-reviewed.

 * Visit the <a href="https://www.lib.uidaho.edu/" target="_blank">University of Idaho Library website</a>